philipkiely/philipkiely.com/src/blogs/bytes/hn.md

 Date: 2022-11-07
 Slug: hn

 There is a lot of uncertainty these days around the future of my favorite bird-themed professional space.
 Twitter has done a lot for me: given me access, opportunity, community.
-But before I got to Twitter, I got the same from Hacker News.
+But in these categories, Twitter is second to Hacker News for my career.

 Hacker News showed me my first full-time job, and my current one.
 Hacker News users gave me my first thousand readers, my first dumb fail, my first successful commercial product.
 In short, I owe the platform, and its users, a lot.